ansarialiakbar/Pokedex/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
 -
 - # Pokedex
-- A Pokedex application built using React Native.
+- A Pokedex application built using React js.
 This app fetches data and images of Pokémon from an API, providing users with detailed information about their favorite Pokémon.

 - # Features
 Search Pokémon: Search for any Pokémon by name or ID.